Here, you’ll find my writing of traditional word count-based articles, unrestricted digital articles, and preliminary TV scripts.

 The Wall Street Journal shutters 8 blogs: The “tools for telling” stories have changed – daily story reported during a holiday weekend received more views than usual

-Verizon shows Yahoo News Digest, a finite news app, the door – another example of daily story reporting on an industry trend
+Verizon shows Yahoo News Digest, a finite news app, the door – daily story reporting on an industry trend

 Two-Time Cancer Survivor Climbs Mt.
 Kilimanjaro, Raises $120K for Research: I interviewed the cancer survivor, wrote this article, and developed a gallery using the photos provided by the survivor.
 The station later featured her in a news segment on the story as well.